 Most hospitality businesses will agree that customer satisfaction and the overall experience with their brand is what matters most.
 The competition is fierce, and it’s very easy to lose customers.
-In their battle to retain customers, they will often prioritise to spend their money on user experience and streamlining all their internal operations towards this goal.
+In their battle to retain customers, they will often prioritise to spend their money on user experience.
+As a result, they streamline all their internal operations towards this goal.

-To provide a seamless experience in every single one of their locations, all hotels from the same chain are interconnected to be able to easily share their data on customers between locations.
+Providing a seamless experience in every single one of their locations require interconnection of all hotels from the same chain.
+For this reason, they are able to easily share their data on customers between locations.
 This way, the customer’s preferences when it comes to rooms and suites and other data that help make them feel welcome is accessible at any time, no matter which of their hotels the customer walks into.
 Such data sharing happens within the hotel chain national network, which all hotels have access to.

 This interconnectedness can have far-reaching consequences – just one breach into a single hotel from the whole chain is enough for hackers to quickly gain access to their whole system and steal information from central data points.

-If employees working in hospitality do not know how to spot risks, the chances of being hacked skyrocket.
-Not all employees are tech-savvy or IT professionals nor will know how to spot a phishing attempt, but with the right training, you can greatly reduce the chances of being hacked.
+If employees working in hospitality do not know how to spot risks, the chances of hospitality business hacking skyrocket.
+Not all employees are tech-savvy or IT professionals.
+Some of them don’t know how to spot a phishing attempt.
+However, with the right training, you can greatly reduce the chances of being hacked.

-The best approach here would be to have cybersecurity staff that will take proactive measures to keep all systems secure, so it would not be a bad idea to appoint a Chief Information Security Officer (CISO) who would oversee all security-related operations, and set up a plan in case a breach happens.
+The best approach here would be to have cybersecurity staff that will take proactive measures to keep all systems secure.
+Therefore, it’s not a bad idea to appoint a Chief Information Security Officer (CISO) who would oversee all security-related operations.
+The CISO ‘s responsibility includes setting up a plan in case a breach happens.

 The Right Measures Help Detect a Breach Quickly

 The hospitality industry will remain a high-risk target for cyber attacks, and there will always be a risk.
-Taking the right countermeasures will minimise it, however, and ensure that if a breach does happen, there are rules in place that will help detect it quickly and take the right course of action.
+However, taking the right countermeasures will minimise hospitality business hacking.
+This ensures that if a breach does happen, there are rules in place that will help detect it quickly.
+Consequently, businesses take the right course of action.